Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Books:

 • Afoot and Afield in Los Angeles County - by Jerry Schad (Wilderness Press: Berkley, 1990).
-Area A-9, Trip 4: "Mount Islip—South Approach" and Area A-11, Trip 5: "Mount Islip—North Approch."
-Good background and trail descriptions from the alternitive routes above.
-Note, his description from Windy Gap is confusing (See comments under Robinson above).
+Area A-9, Trip 4: "Mount Islip—South Approach" and Area A-11, Trip 5: "Mount Islip—North Approach."
+Good background and trail descriptions from the alternate routes above.
+Note, his description from Windy Gap is inaccurate and confusing (as was Robinson's before his 9th Edition above).

-• 101 Hikes In Southern California - by Jerry Schad (Wilderness Press: Berkley, 1996).
-Trip 30: "Mount Islip."
-Good background and trail descriptions from the alternitive routes above.
-Note, his description from Windy Gap is confusing (See comments under Robinson above).
-This is the same trial description as in Afoot and Afield, but he adds description for the new Islip Ridge and Big Cienega Trails, making the trip a loop, 7.7 miles.
+• 101 Hikes In Southern California - by Jerry Schad (Wilderness Press: Birmingham, 2013, 3rd Edition).
+Hike 30: "Mount Islip."
+Good background and trail descriptions from the alternate routes above.
+Note, his description from Windy Gap is inaccurate and confusing (as was Robinson's before the 9th Edition above).
+This is the same trial description as in Afoot and Afield, but he adds description for the new Islip Ridge and Big Cienega trails, making the trip a loop.

 Inspiration | News | Links